ramenguy99/xpg/ROADMAP.md

     - [x] framegraph
 - [x] Check support for present modes
 - [x] Cleanup gfx wrappers -> do not like alloca / dynamic alloc, maybe should just wrap the vulkan types for defaults?
+- [x] Fix hang during resize on swapchain out of date
+- [x] Debug case where frame count < swapchain frame count.
 - [ ] Expose swapchain format / colorspace creation info
-- [ ] Debug case where frame count < swapchain frame count.
-Check with lastest vulkan sdk validation on.
-One option seems to have a separate array of semaphores, one per swapchain frame, unfortunately I think we need to keep an other index just for that.
+      to have a separate array of semaphores, one per swapchain frame, unfortunately I think we need to keep an other index just for that.

 Python: